Simplifying mailing cost estimates by a natural chat experience

 I renamed the bot to 'Package Price Consultant' and clearly introduced its comparison and recommendation features at the start of the conversation.

-Finding 2
+Insight 2

 Users seek additional information about the mailing process, such as details on nearby post offices.